-Install or upgrade the ONTAP Mediator service
+Prepare to install or upgrade the ONTAP Mediator service

-To install the ONTAP Mediator service, you must ensure all prerequisites are met, get the installation package and run the installer on the host.
+To install the ONTAP Mediator service, you must ensure all prerequisites are met, fetch the installation package and run the installer on the host.
 This procedure is used for an installation or an upgrade of an existing installation.

 -